superdesk/web-publisher/README.md

 #### Updating database schema

-Create database in your PostgreSQL server (its required) manually.
+Create database in your PostgreSQL server (it's required) manually.
 Remember to put database config into parameters.yml.

 Then execute the following commands in terminal: